anarita99/so_long/README.md

 ```
 ## Compilation Instructions

-**Important:** This project requires the MiniLibX library to be compiled before the main game.
-You must run the commands in this specific order:
+**Prerequisites**: Before running the game, ensure you have the necessary dependencies for the MinilibX (on Linux, this usually includes libxext-dev and libbsd-dev).

 1. **Build the Graphics Library**
 ```bash